Mayukhdeb/sneaker_vision/README.md

  * The model will then be able to classify between "sunflowers" and "bananas, While the user did nothing but just type in the two categories to be classified between.

- its called sneakernet because I first thought of it while browsing nike's website
+ It's called sneakernet because I first thought of it while browsing nike's website